["Titanium","Platinum","Gold","Silver","Super","Star","Other"]

 [email protected]

-“Goal to raise $200,000.00 before I retire.
-Bottom line, I climb to raise money for the LLS!
-I started climbing in honor of my father in law and one of my best friends, both were survivors.
-My father-in-law is still cancer free.
-During the preparation for the 2012 climb, my friend began fighting his blood cancer (AML) for the third time.
+“This will be my 16th Firefighter Stairclimb.
+2 Goals; personally raise $350,000.00 before I retire from the Firefighter Stairclimb, and see our Boise Firefighters Local 149 Team hit $1 Million.
+Bottom line, I climb to raise money for Blood Cancer United!
+I started climbing in honor of my father in law and one of my best friends, both were survivors at the time.
+My father-in-law Gabe’s blood cancer returned last year just weeks before the Stairclimb, sadly Gabe passed away March 22, 2025.
+During the preparation for the 2012 climb, my friend Jason B. Werst began fighting his blood cancer (AML) for the third time.
 Horribly, his fight ended when he passed November 6, 2011.
-While a very difficult time to go through, this was also my catalyst to which I thought, I can do better, I can raise more money toward the hope others will not have to endure these bold cancers.
-Raised over $150,000 for LLS.
+These losses were difficult to experiences, these losses have been my catalyst.
+The thought that, I can do better, I can raise more money toward the hope others will not have to endure these bold cancers.
 I would love to celebrate more blood cancer survivors and see that no one else suffers like our family and friends have fighting blood cancer.”

 • Fundraising Tip: Let everyone know you are climbing!
-If they don’t know they do not have the opportunity to sponsor you and donate to the LLS.
+If they don’t know they do not have the opportunity to sponsor you and donate to Blood Cancer United.
 Get outside of your comfort zone!

 Dave O’Connor – Lead Ambassador – Nampa Fire Department